mansam/fossbox/content/ramstush-first-week-recap.md

 Author: ramstush
 Tags: legacy, foss@rit
 Category: legacy
 Summary: This first week was quite a whirlwind of new experiences.
-We began by ...
+We began by reformating our laptops with fedora (linux), to provide an identical, team wide developement platform.
+Our aim was to make collaborating alot easier as the project continued.
+I was the only one who had a Macbook to reformat, and posted entirely on this point in an earlier blog (see blog list for url to the tutorial I used).
+After all that was said and done, I picked up a couple cool features from the [Gnome Shell Extensions ]( ...

 This first week was quite a whirlwind of new experiences.
 We began by reformating our laptops with fedora (linux), to provide an identical, team